peaclab/PACT/README.md

 * Add exmaple command line----Done

-* Integrate Sofiane's vlsi flow code to this repo---Need to ask Sofiane and try running Sofiane's VLSI toll
+* Integrate Sofiane's vlsi flow code to this repo---Need to ask Sofiane and try running Sofiane's VLSI tool

 * Release the first version of the tool